 |Summer||Ethics and Business Environmental Issues||3|

-Students must complete either Comparative Accounting Systems or Seminar in International Taxation and one additional Elective course.
+Students must complete either AC 562 Global Accounting & Business Issues or AC 563 Seminar in International Taxation and two additional Elective courses.

 To view the MS in Accountancy Curriculum by semester please click here.